Avokadoen/changelog_writer/readme.md

 - [x] Capable of a init to changelog (creating a new changelog file)
 - [x] Capable of a update to changelog (-||-)
 - [ ] Init/Update a changelog through commandline
+- [ ] Snapshots generate on git push | the changelog should showcase a snapshot changelog when the user push
 - [ ] ?Option to have author for feature?
 - [ ] ?Option to have date for feature added?